-September is National Service Dog Month + National Guide Dog Month.
+Bringing you awareness of National Guide/Service Dog Month.
+September is National Guide Dog Month + National Service Dog Month.
 FCVC recognizes the hardworking service animals that have many roles in helping humans cope with situations that are not what we would consider “normal”.
+The “service” dog label has more than just one category.
+There are also therapy dogs and emotional support animals.
 We bring you this article from Healthy Paws:

 In some instances, dogs are not only valuable family members, but life-saving aides.
 Working dogs can be found in military and law enforcement agencies worldwide, but also in hospitals, schools and citizens’ homes as service and therapy dogs.
 There are several important differences between service dogs, therapy dogs, and emotional support dogs, but all have important jobs that save lives.

 Let’s take a moment to not only appreciate these very special animals, but to familiarize yourself with service dog challenges, etiquette and more.

 According to education group Please Don’t Pet Me, “Differentiating between service dogs, therapy dogs and emotional support animals is not a matter of splitting hairs or political correctness.
 Each of these dogs has a very different job from the others and the terms are not interchangeable.”
 Many service dogs take on different tasks ranging from a legally recognized service dog to an emotional support animal, however there is a distinct difference: Service dogs assist people with challenges such as hearing or visual impairment, autism, seizures and epilepsy, diabetes, and more.
 They can be trained to perform an array of tasks including leading their human across busy streets, retrieving objects, opening and closing doors and even getting help.
 They usually wear a service dog vest, but not always!